intel/llvm/sycl/doc/OptionalDeviceFeatures.md

   on a single translation unit at a time.

-* It's possible that a translation unit calling a `SYCL_EXTERNAL` function was compiled with `-fsycl-assume-all-kernels-run-on-targets`, but the translation unit defining the `SYCL_EXTERNAL` function was not compiled with this option (or was compiled to assume a different set of target devices).
+* It's possible that a translation unit calling a `SYCL_EXTERNAL` function was compiled with `-fsycl-fixed-targets`, but the translation unit defining the `SYCL_EXTERNAL` function was not compiled with this option (or was compiled to assume a different set of target devices).

-If the image contains kernels that were *not* compiled with `-fsycl-assume-all-kernels-run-on-targets`, the pass works as follows:
+If the image contains kernels that were *not* compiled with `-fsycl-fixed-targets`, the pass works as follows:

 * Set *FinalUsedAspects* to the image's *UsedAspects* set of aspects (which could be the empty set if the image has no required aspects).